hawi-me/addis-music-frontend/README.md

 State Management: Uses Redux Toolkit and Redux-Saga for global state and asynchronous operations.
 Responsive Styling: Styled with Emotion for a clean, responsive UI.
 Custom Webpack: Manually configured Webpack with support for JavaScript, JSX, CSS, and images.
-Testing: Includes unit tests with Jest and React Testing Library.

 Setup Instructions
 Prerequisites